robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 - despite the Asteroid is the quickest solution for our all problems, we may aim in finding something less scenographic and – unfortunately or fortunately for us  – the only way to let a financial system properly operates as a complementary sibling for a real-world finite economics is to embedded a limited resources paradigms at its foundation.

-- printing (or not printing, cit.
-Hamlet) more money that product growth is NOT the point as much as giving a gun with the barrel ready in the chamber but the safe lock and supposing that the kid will not shoot us because s/he will not unlock and pull the trigger.
+Everything considering, printing (or not printing, cit.
+Hamlet) more money that product growth is **NOT** the point as much as giving a gun with the barrel ready in the chamber but the safe lock and supposing that the kid will not shoot us because s/he will not unlock and pull the trigger.

 ---